Roberts, Montana: Climate

 The Köppen Climate Classification subtype for this climate is "Dfb" (Warm Summer Continental Climate).

 Education

-It is home to the Roberts School District, which enrolls 64 students as of 2013.
+It is home to the Roberts School District which educates students from kindergarten to 12th grade.
+The district had 97 total students in the 2024-2025 school year.
 Roberts High School is a Class C school (less than 108 students) which helps determine athletic competitions.
 They are known as the Rockets.

-Notable people

-Ronald Eugene Stein - Air Force Lt.
-Colonel Vietnam hero who was awarded a Silver Star for his heroic efforts.